 Mark got the “Internet twists” idea while teaching Internet Law at Washington University School of Law with Thompson Coburn partner Chip Fendell.
 “I found that we were often explaining to students that Internet law was a unique combination of standard business law and unique Internet twists.
 It then occurred to me that the ‘standard law with a twist’ model provided a great way to explain Internet law to interested lay people as well as students.”

 Mark’s practice at Thompson Coburn focuses on facilitating clients' communications, in media, marketing and business.
 He helps clients gather and publish news, build brands, fight infringement and false advertising, protect and use information technology, and conduct business in the online world.
 Mark has written one book, “More Speech, Not Less: Communications Law in the Information Age,” and authored a number of book chapters and award-winning law review articles.
 He has also taught Internet Law, and Censorship and Free Expression, at Washington University School of Law.
-In 2013, Mark was named the St. Louis Lawyer of the Year in Trademark Law by The Best Lawyers in America®.
+In 2013, Mark was named the St. Louis Lawyer of the Year in Trademark Law by The Best Lawyers in America® (by BL Rankings).

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).